jeffdinsmore/PierresBakery.Solution/README.md

 * Input: 1
 * Output: "$5"

-Spec 2: The program accepts an inputted bread quantity of 3 and outputs the calculated price of of buy 2, get 1 free with a base price of $5 per loaf.
+Spec 2: The program accepts an inputted bread quantity of 3 and outputs the calculated price of buy 2, get 1 free with a base price of $5 per loaf.
 * Input: 3
 * Output: "$10"

-Spec 3: The program accepts an input of any multiple bread quantity and outputs the calculated price of of buy 2, get 1 free with a base price of $5 per loaf.
+Spec 3: The program accepts an input of any multiple bread quantity and outputs the calculated price of buy 2, get 1 free with a base price of $5 per loaf.
 * Input: 5
 * Output: "$20"

+Spec 4: The program accepts an inputted pastry quantity and outputs the calculated price of $2.
+* Input: 1
+* Output: "$2"

+Spec 5: The program accepts an inputted pastry quantity of 3 and outputs the calculated price of 3 for $5 with a base price of $2 per pastry.
+* Input: 3
+* Output: "$5"

+Spec 6: The program accepts an input of any multiple pastry quantity and outputs the calculated price of 3 for $5 with a base price of $2 per pastry.
+* Input: 5
+* Output: "$9"

 ## Setup/Installation Requirements